 Application Procedure to Make Voluntary Contributions while Living Abroad

-Means of Paying Voluntary Contributions while Living Abroad
+Making Paying Voluntary Contributions while Living Abroad

 You can use either of the following ways to pay voluntary National Insurance contributions.

-- Nominate an agent to make your payments.
+Nominate an agent to make your payments.

-- Make annual payments.
+Make annual payments.

 Pay through Direct Debit after every 4-5 weeks.

 If you intend to appoint an agent to make your payments, then you will be required to provide his/her detailed information while filling form CF83.